ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

   <li>10% engagement</li>
 </ul>

+There are **3 closed** and **5 open** PAs.
+We will use an _ordered weighting_ to assign the 50 PA points that weights credit towards your best work.

+For the 3 closed PAs, we will order them from highest to lowest in terms of percentage scored on the PA itself, and then assign the proportions of the following points to each:

+- 8% highest scoring
+- 7% middle
+- 5% lowest

+For the 5 open PAs, we will order them from highest to lowest in terms of percentage scored on the PA itself, and then assign the proportions of the following points to each:

+- 8% highest scoring
+- 7% 2nd highest scoring
+- 6%
+- 5%
+- 4% lowest scoring

+**Example**: You score:

+- PA1:  90%
+- PA2:  50%
+- PA3:  70%
+- PA4:  80%
+- PA5: 100%
+- PA6:  92%
+- PA7:  90%
+- PA8: 100%

+The closed PAs would be ordered 100% (PA5), 90% (PA7), 50% (PA2).

+The points would be 1 * 8 + 0.9 * 7 + 0.5 * 5 = 16.8 points

+The open PAs would be ordered 100% (PA8), 92% (PA6), 90% (PA1), 80% (PA4),
+70% (PA3)

+The points would be 1 * 8 + 0.92 * 7 + 0.9 * 6 + 0.8 * 5 + 0.7 * 4 = 26.64 points.

+The total points (of 50 points) for PAs would be 43.44/50.

 After your weighted average is calculated, letter grades will be assigned based on the following grading scale: